GameHackFan/pssme/README.md

 You can access the editor [here](https://gamehackfan.github.io/pssme/).

-Version 0.2 Changes:
+Version 0.3 Changes:

-  - Added a patch to disable the CPU gameplay demo.
-  - Some minor changes.

-OBS: Version 0.3 is coming soon, with improvements in the randomizer (better way to forbid where garoben and morga spawns) and random profiles (Easy, Normal, Hard, Savage, RIP - Rest in Pain).
+  - Added random profiles allowing the randomizer to generate easier and harder roms (Easy, Normal, Hard, Savage, RIP - Rest in Pain).
+  - Improved the way some bosses are forbidden in some parts of the game.
+  - Fixed a bug that was causing the randomizer to get wrong values.
+  - Minor bug fixes.
+  - Minor changes.

+OBS: The randomizer might not be perfect, but it is pretty solid already.
+Maybe more changes will happen in the future.